TibebuGW/text-extraction-tool/README.md

 ## Requirement

-You'll need to have your api key in your .env file like this
+You'll need to have your Openai API key in your .env file like this

 ```bash
 OPENAI_API_KEY=sk-jia.....